 For instance, you might need to develop your skills in the software program HemoSpat as well as in other applications that are utilized for bloodstain pattern analysis.
 There is a possibility that prospective employers may anticipate that you have a fundamental understanding of high-powered microscope equipment, alternative light photography, and quick DNA testing.
 Therefore, it is essential to participate in ongoing education.

 It would be beneficial for one to participate in blood pattern analysis classes, workshops, and seminars.
 A specialized training program will not only increase blood spatter analysts’ salary, but also expand the breadth of knowledge after completion.

 In addition to that, it can make it possible for one to get certified in this area to exhibit expertise to potential employers.

 Forensic Pieces, Inc. is one of the few organizations in the US that offers training courses in the examination of bloodstain patterns.
-Students have the option of completing either a basic training program consisting of forty hours that have been approved by both the International Association for Identification (IAI) and the International Association of Bloodstain Pattern Analysts (IABPA), or an advanced training program that has been approved by the IAI.
+Students have the option of completing either a basic training program consisting of forty hours that has been approved by both the International Association for Identification (IAI) and the International Association of Bloodstain Pattern Analysts (IABPA), or an advanced training program that has been approved by the IAI.
 The latter discusses a wide range of issues, including staged crime scene investigations, forensic examinations of violent crimes, crime scene reconstruction, and more.